mattermost-community/mattermost-plugin-azure-devops/docs/developer_docs.md

     ```
     On successful creation of a work item, you will get a message from the bot with the details of the newly created work item.

-- Add subscriptions: A user can create subscriptions for a linked project to get messages in a selected channel for selected events on work items and pull requests.
+- Add subscriptions: A user can create subscriptions for a linked project to get notifications in a selected channel for selected events on work items and pull requests.
 To add a new subscription for a linked project click on the project title under "Linked Projects" in RHS then click on the "Add new subscription" button in the subscription view.
 Users can also create subscriptions using the slash command below.
     - For creating Boards subscriptions